iterative/terraform-provider-iterative/docs/guides/getting-started.md

 This command will:

-1. Download the specified shared working directory from the cloud.
+1. Download the specified output directory from the cloud.
 2. Delete all the cloud resources created by `terraform apply`.

 ## Viewing Task Results

-After running `terraform destroy`, the `shared` directory should contain a file named `greeting.txt` with the text `Hello, World!`
+After running `terraform destroy`, the `results` directory should contain a file named `greeting.txt` with the text `Hello, World!`